-You’ve heard stories of couples agreeing like rational adults to just go their separate ways.
+You’ve heard stories of couples agreeing to go for uncontested divorce like rational adults to just go their separate ways.
 And then things spin wildly out of control.

 But it truly doesn’t have to go that way.